-You install Magento 2 on Windows 11 by leveraging the Windows Subsystem for Linux (WSL).
+Installing Magento 2 on Windows 11 uses the Windows Subsystem for Linux (WSL).

-By using WSL 2 on your Windows 11 machine, you can efficiently set up and run Magento 2.
+By setting up WSL 2 on your Windows 11 computer, you can get Magento 2 running smoothly.

 Install Magento 2 on Windows 11 by first enabling WSL through an administrator Command Prompt with `wsl –install` and rebooting.
 Then, install a Linux distribution like Ubuntu using `wsl –install -d [distro-name]`.
 Finally, set up Nginx within the Linux environment using `sudo apt update` and `sudo apt install nginx`.